Skip to content

 What is the doubling cube used for?

 The introduction of the doubling cube game is largely responsible for the increase in popularity of backgammon in the 20th century.
 Each face of the doubling cube bears a number to record progressive doubles and redoubles, starting with 2 and going on to 4, 8, 16, 32 & 64.
 At the start of play, the doubling cube rests on the bar, between the two players, or at the side of the board.
-The number 64 should be on top, although at the start of play this represents the number 1 indicating the current stake.
+The number 64 should be on top, although at the start of play, this represents the number 1 indicating the current stake.

 During the game, a player who thinks they are sufficiently ahead may, when it is their turn to play and before they have rolled the dice, propose to double the stake by turning the cube to 2.
 The opponent may decline the double, in which case they forfeit the game and lose 1 point.
 If the opponent accepts the double the game continues with the stake now at 2 points.
 The player who accepts the double then ‘owns’ the cube.
 This means that they have the option to redouble at a later stage in the game, but the opponent (the original doubler) may not.
-There is no limit to the number of doubles during the game and the ownership of the cube changes hand each time.
+There is no limit to the number of doubles during the game and the ownership of the cube changes hands each time.

 The doubling cube.